katotekii/Elevator-Script/README.md

 # [Showcase](https://streamable.com/z0een6)

-To add new elevator just follow config
+To add new elevators just follow config (every thing is explained there)